firea-support/firea-extension/README.md

 - Collection path: What is the path to the collection that contains the comments you want to analyze?

+- Backfill Data: Do you want to backfill all your existing data on installation?

 **Cloud Functions:**

 - **fireaSyncDocument:** Listens for updates to your specified Cloud Firestore collection, and updates the firea.io backend index.

+- **fireaAggregate:** Authenticated cloudfunction to run an aggregation query right from your app

+- **fireaBackfillData:** Optionally backfills your data after isntalling or changing the configuration

 **Access Required**: